 We wish you a happy and safe Fourth of July celebration.

-CREATIVE ACOUSTIC DESIGN Presented by: pinta acoustic, inc. Modern interior spaces often feature open areas and hard surfaces.
+Register today to join us on July 7 at 12:00 pm EDT for a free Creative Acoustic Design continuing education webinar.
+Modern interior spaces often feature open areas and hard surfaces.
 What should be comfortable rooms in these spaces can become unpleasant from noise and echo or sound reverberation.
-This course discusses how melamine foam can be used to improve the sound quality in a space.
-The different [...]
+This course discusses how melamine foam …

 Protect Your Ears This Fourth of July